unaihuete-org/GitHub_Playground/.github/CONTRIBUTING.md

 ### Reporting Issues

 You can open **Issues** from our public repository if you find any problems with the latest version of the lab instructions.
-Make sure to fill in information as specified by the issue templates.
+Make sure to fill in information as specified by the issue templates (issue or feedback).

 - **Explain the problem** and include additional details to help maintainers reproduce the problem.
 - **Use a clear and descriptive title** for the issue to identify the problem, as mentioned in template.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 - **Include screenshots** which show you following the described steps and clearly demonstrate the problem.